 Share solo stories

-Even though you’re doing the speech together, feel free to tell stories that don’t involve each other.
+Even though you’re doing a joint wedding speech, feel free to tell stories that don’t involve each other.
 You probably have a few hilarious and heartwarming tales about your one-on-one relationship with the bride or groom, and this is the perfect time to share them.
 Remember, you’ll want to keep these anecdotes short and sweet so that one of you isn’t hogging the mic for the majority of your toast.

 Tell a story together